Rugby Victoria: Modern era: 1996 onward

 The Victorian Rugby Union (VRU) bid unsuccessfully for the fourth Australian Super 14 licence, which eventually went to the Western Force prior to the 2006 season.
 However, New South Wales gave up a fourth franchise for the Australian Rugby Championship, allowing Victoria to field the Melbourne Rebels in that competition.

 In November 2009, SANZAR announced that Australia had won the 15th Super rugby franchise licence, and the Australian Rugby Union awarded it to the Melbourne Rebels consortium led by media magnate Harold Mitchell.
 The VRU did not initially own or run the Melbourne Rebels.

 On 27 June 2013, the Rebels announced that foundation shareholders Harold Mitchell AC, Bob Dalziel, Lyndsey Cattermole, Alan Winney, Ralph D'Silva, Gary Gray, Paul Kirk, Leon L'Huillier, David Ogilvy and Michael Bartlett had transferred 100% of their shares to the Victorian Rugby Union.
 The two organizations combined operations as a result of the transfer with Ross Oakley concluding his tenure as CEO of the VRU once the transfer was made.
 Rebels CEO Rob Clarke took responsibility for both organizations.
 Jonathan Ling became the chairman of the Melbourne Rebels, replacing Harold Mitchell.
 Peter Leahy was appointed General Manager of Community Rugby to oversee the operations of local competitions and all Victorian Community Rugby activities.

 Current competition

-Victoria has twenty-five senior rugby clubs as of 2022.
+Victoria has twenty-six rugby clubs as of 2022.
 Senior player numbers have grown from 1,400 in 1998 to well over 2,200 in 2012.
 Teams in the competition have grown from 4 in 1909 to 173 in 2013.

-The nine teams that play for the Shield in the domestic Premier 1 Division are:
+The eight teams that compete for the Dewar Shield are: